 Christ returns after the tribulation

-Israel and the church are part of one people of God
+Israel and the church are seen together as one people within God's plan

-The millennium fulfills both Old Testament promises and New Testament hopes
+The millennium fulfills Old Testament promises and renews creation

 Dispensational Premillennialism

-God has separate plans for Israel and the church
+Maintains separate promises and future roles for Israel and the church

 Biblical Evidence Premillennialists Cite